NilPointer-Software/bdfd-wiki/src/bdscript/editSplitText.md

 # $editSplitText
-Edits a splitted text element using its index.
+This function replaces the element at the specified index with a new element instead of the previous one.

 ## Syntax
 ```